Employability Assistance for People with Disabilities Operating Manual

 A-D | E-F | G-O | P-R | S-Z

-Applicant - an individual who is seeking or applying for Employability Assistance for People with Disabilities assistance or services.
+Applicant – an individual who is seeking or applying for Employability Assistance for People with Disabilities services.
 Usually this term is used at the intake stage where basic eligibility is determined.

-Educational Training - the component of Employability Assistance for People with Disabilities that involves education and training from a variety of centres such as universities, colleges and private vocational schools.
+Educational Training – the component of Employability Assistance for People with Disabilities that involves education and training from a variety of institutions such as universities, colleges and private vocational schools.

-Employment & Training Centres (ETCs) – Employability Assistance for People with Disabilities contracts with agencies who provide a range of services referred to as, Assessment, Employment Services and Employment Supports.
-See Appendix VI for a description of each Centre’s services.
+Employment and Training Centres (ETCs) – Employability Assistance for People with Disabilities contracts with agencies that provide a range of services at Employment and Training Centres.
+See Appendix V for a description of services available at each centre.

-Goods – generally described as technical aids and devices, building or vehicle modifications required to maintain the participant in their competitive employment.
+Goods – generally defined as assistive technology and building or vehicle modifications that ensure that participants can maintain competitive employment.

-Employability Assistance for People with Disabilities Individualized Training Fund - the allocation of program funds used for the purchase of individualized services and supports such as education, training and disability related support services.
+Employability Assistance for People with Disabilities Individualized Training Fund – the allocation of EAPD financial resources for the purchase of individualized services and supports such as education, training, and disability-related support services.

-Employability Assistance for People with Disabilities - refers to the delivery system through which a wide range of employment focused goods and services are made available to assist eligible participants with disabilities in preparing for, obtaining and maintaining employment.
-Services may include: assessment, counselling, vocational planning, vocational training, and job placement and are generally provided by Vocational Counsellors.
+Employability Assistance for People with Disabilities (EAPD) – the delivery system through which a wide range of employment focused goods and services are made available to eligible participants with disabilities to assist in preparing for, obtaining and maintaining employment.
+Services may include: assessment, counselling, Vocational Planning, vocational training, and job placement.
+Services are typically provided by Vocational Counsellors.

-Participant - once basic eligibility is determined the applicant is referred to as a participant.
+Participant – once basic eligibility is determined an applicant is referred to as a participant.

-Resident of Manitoba – is defined as "a person who makes his/her home, or is ordinarily present in Manitoba, but does not include a student who is a resident of another province or country and studying in Manitoba, a transient, or a visitor in Manitoba".
-An example of a resident of Manitoba includes an individual whose name appears on the "Provincial Voter's List" or who has a valid Manitoba Medical card and receives medical coverage paid by Manitoba.
+Resident of Manitoba – specifically, "a person who makes their home, or is ordinarily present in Manitoba, but does not include a student who is a resident of another province or country and studying in Manitoba, a person who comes and goes from the province and often resides elsewhere, or a visitor in Manitoba."
+An example of a resident of Manitoba includes an individual whose name appears on the "Provincial Voter's List" or who has a valid Manitoba Health Card.

-Service Co-ordination - the activities or functions carried out by a Vocational Counsellor which serve to co-ordinate the delivery of a range of goods and services to the participant.
+Service Coordination – the activities or functions carried out by Vocational Counsellors that facilitate coordinated delivery of a range of goods and services to participants.

-Services - involves Assessment, Employment Services and Employment Supports generally provided by Employment and Training Centres; educational services generally provided by recognized educational institutions in Manitoba; and, a range of disability related supports.
+Services – including: Assessment, Employment Services, and Employment Supports (typically provided by Employment and Training Centres), Educational Services (typically provided by recognized educational institutions in Manitoba), and a range of disability-related supports.

 Unemployed – is defined as not working or working less than 15 hours per week.

-Vocational Training - the component of Employability Assistance for People with Disabilities that involves Assessment, Employment Services and Employment Supports generally provided by Employment and Training Centres.
+Vocational Training – the component of Employability Assistance for People with Disabilities that involves Assessment, Employment Services and Employment Supports (typically provided by Employment and Training Centres).

 Return to the Table of Contents